rkrammes/DIY_Recipes/implementation_plan.md

 # DIY Recipes: Modern Architecture Implementation Plan

 This document provides a detailed implementation plan for migrating the DIY Recipes application to a modern architecture.
 It outlines specific tasks, timelines, and technical considerations for each phase of the migration.
+The plan now includes a dedicated phase for MCP server setup to ensure proper tooling and integration before beginning the new project architecture.

 ## Phase 1: Current Codebase Cleanup (4-6 Weeks)